-Best Family Things to Do in DC with Toddlers and Preschoolers
+Fun Things to Do in DC with Toddlers and Preschoolers

 Visitors young and old are bound to pick up a bit of patriotism and respect for the country’s veterans while visiting DC.
 The Washington Monument is surrounded by American flags.
 In the summer time, vendors sell red, white, and blue popsicles nearby.

 Walking around the National Mall, my preschoolers used to love spotting the American flags.
 They also enjoyed tracing the engravings on some memorials with their finger.
 When visiting the Martin Luther King Jr. Memorial, my kids found the engraving of the name of Martin Luther King Jr. right at their height.
 They traced his name with their pointer finger over and over again.

 The list of Smithsonian Museums open to the public for free in Washington D.C. can be overwhelming.
 Families can pick and choose from a variety of options.
 I encourage families to find a special event that is a good fit for their family.

-Check the schedule for toddler and preschool-aged story times.
-The National Air and Space Museum, National Museum of the American Indian, and National Gallery of Art all have special programs geared towards children ages 7 and under at various times during the year.
+Rounding out Museums on the National Mall, the National Gallery of Art also has special programs geared towards children ages seven and under at various times during the year.
 The National Gallery of Art has some of the best programming for the preschool and early elementary age group during the months of June and July.

 For a change of pace after visiting some memorials, head over to one of the museums at The Mall to watch an IMAX movie.
 Alternatively, check out a children’s theater performance.
-From the Discovery Theater in the National Mall to Puppet Co. shows in Glen Echo Park just outside the city in Maryland, there are plenty of live, kid-friendly performances showing nearly every day in the D.C.
+From the Discovery Theater in the National Mall to Puppet Co. shows in Glen Echo Park just outside the city in Maryland, there are plenty of live, toddler-friendly performances showing nearly every day in the D.C.
 Metro area.

-Reading Time at the Library of Congress
+Visit the Young Reader’s Library at the Library of Congress

 For some quiet time, head on over to The Library of Congress.
 The library itself is spectacular.
 However, the Young Reader’s Library, a small room in the basement, is set aside for children.
 It holds a traveling parent’s dream, bookshelves loaded with picture books and a quiet place to read.
 It is a great place to recharge after taking a tour of the Capitol or before heading out to eat on Capitol Hill.